You searched for: “abnormal

 (Greek: irregular, uneven; abnormal)

-(Greek: different, other, another, unlike; irregular, abnormal; used as a prefix)
+(Greek: different, other, another, unlike; irregular, abnormal)

 (Latin: bad, badly, harsh, wrong; ill; evil; abnormal, defective; used primarily as a prefix)